MrDrewShep/Commute_Check/readme.md

 This is the first API project built while a boot camp student.
-Built in my second week of camp, the .py file also includes my future to-do list of possible enhancements.
+Built in my second week of camp.

 ## Why I Built This: